 Students and employees of BRCC of Louisiana are hereby informed that the unlawful manufacture, distribution, dispensing, possession or use of controlled substances is prohibited on College property.
-Students and employees of the College found performing such acts on College premises will be subject to disciplinary action and/or criminal prosecution in accordance with applicable laws and policies of the State of Louisiana, Board of Regents for State Colleges and BRCC.
+Students and employees of the College found performing such acts on College premises will be subject to disciplinary action and/or criminal prosecution in accordance with applicable laws and policies of the State of Louisiana, Board of Regents, Louisiana Community and Technical College System and BRCC.

-The term "controlled dangerous substance" means a drug, substance or immediate precursor in Schedule I through V of Louisiana RS40:964.
+The term "controlled dangerous substance" means a drug, substance or immediate precursor in Schedule I through V of Louisiana RS 40:964.
 Students and employees are also advised that the possession and consumption of alcoholic beverages on College property or during any trip sponsored by the College or affiliated organization except as provided in College policy is forbidden.